Friends of the National Galleries of Scotland Privacy Notice

 Who sees your data

 National Galleries of Scotland is responsible for keeping the data we hold about you safe and secure.
 We use third party providers to distribute our mailings.
 We use a third party provider to manage our email lists and distribute our newsletters.
-Our current supplier is Mailchimp, which is based in the US.
-Mailchimp is signed up to the EU-US Privacy Shield Framework and National Galleries of Scotland has a data processing agreement with them in place.

 Your rights over the data we hold on you